SethSterlin/A-B-Landing-Page-Test-Maven-Fuzzy-Factory/README.md

 This finding highlights that the homepage served as the **exclusive entry point** for all traffic during the observed period.
 This likely reflects either a focused marketing strategy directing users to a single landing page or a limited site structure during the early launch phase.

-👉 Therefore, any efforts to improve landing page performance or user flow should **start with homepage optimization**, since it’s the first point of contact for every visitor.
+👉 Therefore, any efforts to improve landing page performance or user flow should **start with first landing optimization**, since it’s the first point of contact for every visitor.

 ---